Philodendron selloum 'Sun Red' Indoor Care, Propagation, Problems and Remedies

 Philodendron Sun Red grows best in medium to bright indirect light.
 Keep it away from direct sunlight to avoid scorching the leaves.

 If the light is too low, the plant will become leggy with small-sized pale leaves and lose leaf color.
-Where natural light is inadequate, you may grow the plant under grow lights.
-Check out these full spectrum grow lights on Amazon.
+Where natural light is not adequate, you may use grow lights to supplement it.

 Temperature and Humidity

-Philodendron Sun Red thrives in average warmth within the range of 18-260C.
-Keep it away from cold and hot drafts to prevent extreme temperatures.
+Philodendron Sun Red thrives in average warmth of 18-260C.
+Keep it away from drafts to prevent extreme temperatures.
 Too high temperatures may cause yellowing and leaf drop while too low temperatures can result in reduced growth or even death of the plant.

-Philodendron Sun Red needs a humidity of 60-70% to thrive.
+Sun Red Philodendron needs a humidity of 60-70% to thrive.
 Low humidity for prolonged periods can result in curled leaves and brown leaf tips and edges.
-Set the pot on a wet pebble tray or use a cool mist humidifier to raise humidity.
+To upscale humidity, set the pot on a wet pebble tray or use a humidifier.

 Fertilizer